 - Course Handicap - A player's handicap index adjusted to reflect the difficulty of a specific course.
 Calculated to the nearest 0.1.

 - Playing Handicap - The handicap to be used in a specific competition on a specific course.
-For Stroke Play it is anticipated that it will be calculated as 90% of Course Handicap and rounded to the nearest whole number.
+For example, for 4 ball better-ball competitions it is anticipated that it will be calculated as 85% of Course Handicap and rounded to the nearest whole number.

 - Stableford Adjustment - For handicap purposes only, any big scores on a hole are rounded down to Net Double Bogey (as in the current system).